 Ginger Root– Ginger is a dried or fresh root of the ginger plant.
-It suppresses leukotrienes (inflammatory molecules) and switch off certain inflammatory genes, potentially making it more effective than conventional pain relievers.
+It suppresses leukotrienes (inflammatory molecules) and switches off certain inflammatory genes, potentially making it more effective than conventional pain relievers.

 In a 2012 in vitro study, a specialized ginger extract called Eurovita Extract 77 reduced inflammatory reactions in RA synovial cells as effectively as steroids.

 Blueberries– Blueberries are full of antioxidants.
-One study found that the blueberries have the most anti-oxidants when compared to blackberries and strawberries, but it also had more types of antioxidants, by providing a wide range of anti-inflammatory protection each time you eat a handful.
+One study found that blueberries have the most anti-oxidants when compared to blackberries and strawberries.
+Blueberries also had more types of antioxidants, by providing a wide range of anti-inflammatory protection each time you eat a handful.

 Pineapples– Pineapples are another natural anti-inflammatory.
-Research shows that pineapples are full of bromelain, a digestive enzyme that helps regulate your body’s immune response so that it doesn’t react with unnecessary inflammation.
+Research shows that pineapples are full of bromelain, a digestive enzyme that helps regulate your body’s immune response.
+It prevents the immune response from reacting with unnecessary inflammation.

-Flax Seeds and Chia Seeds– Flax seeds and chia seeds are not only full of protein and fiber, ALA and the other omega-3 fatty acids block the conversion of linoleic acid, an essential omega-6 fatty acid, to arachidonic acid, and they inhibit the synthesis of pro-inflammatory eicosanoids derived from arachidonic acid.
+Flax Seeds and Chia Seeds– Flax seeds and chia seeds are full of protein and fiber.
+The ALA and the other omega-3 fatty acids block the conversion of linoleic acid, an essential omega-6 fatty acid, to arachidonic acid.
+They also inhibit the synthesis of pro-inflammatory eicosanoids derived from arachidonic acid.